Quarter One Newsletter, 2021

 - Lisa picked up all the pieces, from hand mixing sanitizer to organizing deliveries, to being the go-to person for all questions office related.” – Gary Mahoney, Chief Financial Officer

-Miniter Group ended 2020 congratulating Senior Vice President of Lender Services, Michelle Austin, for her 25th anniversary at the company.
+Ending 2020, Miniter Group congratulated Senior Vice President of Lender Services, Michelle Austin, for her 25th anniversary at the company.
 Michelle was instrumental in creating and developing the Lender Services Division and is an invaluable member of the company as a leader, mentor, and Manager.

 Julianne Donley, President and CEO of Miniter Group, comments today,